JuliaSmoothOptimizers/PartiallySeparableSolvers.jl/README.md

 ## Content
-The module take [ADNLPModel](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl), which is definedby julia pure code, as model to minimize.
+The module take an [ADNLPModel](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl), which is defined by julia pure code, as a model to be minimized.

 Here is a quick example explaining how to use PartiallySeparableSolvers.jl
 ```julia